-of the public.
-If any such violation is not abated immediately as directed by the city, the city and/or 1 its agents are authorized to enter onto private property and to take any and all measures required 2 to remediate the violation for the protection of the community.
-Any expense related to such 3 remediation undertaken by the city shall be fully reimbursed by the property owner and/or 4 responsible party.
-Any relief obtained under this section shall not prevent the city from seeking 5 other and further relief authorized under this section.
-(Ord. #2005-3, §19) 6
+The city, pursuant to its police powers, is authorized to require immediate abatement of any violation of this section that constitutes an immediate threat to the health, safety or well-being of the public.
+If any such violation is not abated immediately as directed by the city, the city and/or its agents are authorized to enter onto private property and to take any and all measures required to remediate the violation for the protection of the community.
+Any expense related to such remediation undertaken by the city shall be fully reimbursed by the property owner and/or responsible party.
+Any relief obtained under this section shall not prevent the city from seeking other and further relief authorized under this section.
+(Ord. #2005-3, §19)